monfera/farris/README.md

 To add a unit test, simply create a `.browser.js` or a `.node.js` file inside the `~../test/browser-tests/` or `~../test/node-tests/` folder.
 Karma will pick up on these files automatically, and Mocha and Chai will be available within your unit tests without the need to import them.

-To run unit tests only for the browser, or for the server, create either a `~/.browser.js` or `~/node` file inside the same folder.
+To run unit tests only for the browser, or in the node environment, create either a `~/.browser.js` or `~/node` file inside the same folder.

 To run the tests in the project, just simply `npm run test` for both the browser and node unit tests, or `npm run test:node`. for the node environment or `npm run test:browser`. for browser tests.